trvsdnn/frank/README.md

 Frank comes with a helper method, `render_partial`, for including partials in your views.

-In addition, you can also easily add your own helper methods to use.
+You can also add your own helper methods easily.

 ### Partials